rationalagents/gemstateio-groups/README.md

 gemstateio-groups is the dataset the gemstate.io app & bots treat as authoriative about group names, locations, and events.

 If you'd like to use this list in your own project, please do!
-It's licensed under [CC0](LICENSE).
+It's public domain under [CC0](LICENSE).

 ## Contributing